-And so begins our 9 week traditional food jaunt through Europe.
+And so begins our 10 week traditional food jaunt through Europe.
 Germany, France, Italy, Switzerland.
-The purpose is three-fold: to introduce the newest young member of the clan to his European elders; to sample as many nose-to-tail delights as possible and to broaden our knowledge of traditional foods in general.
-My feeble attempt to address the enormous void that exists on the traditional foods front in Australia.
+The purpose is three-fold: to introduce the newest young member of the clan to his European elders; to sample as many nose-to-tail delights as possible and to broaden our knowledge of traditional and regional cuisine in general.
+My feeble attempt to address the enormous void that exists on that front, in Australia.

-It’s taken us a few days to get used to the new timezone and lingering Winter temps (1 degree on our *very brisk* walk the other morning, eeeek!), but we’re now settled into our new life and loving every minute.
+It’s certainly taken us a few days to get used to the new timezone and lingering Winter temps (1 degree on our *very brisk* walk the other morning), but we’re now settled into our new life and loving every minute.

 It’s not TOO much of a stretch, when my mother-in-law (our host for the next couple of weeks) is a talented German housewife whose lifelong dream was to own a bed-and-breakfast.
 A master illusionist, is she.
 You never really spy her working, but our perfectly pressed clothes appear on the stairs each morning and the dining table is always immaculately set.
 The aroma of traditional cooking is constant.